How to Help Your Depression

 In the past, I had never done compound weight lifting, like many other people, I did some curls here and there with not much to show for it, as well as using the machines.

-Every time after I did a workout routine of 5 sets of five squats, deadlifts or shoulder presses, when I walked out of the gym, I felt better than any times I could remember when under the influence of antidepressant medications.
+Every time I did a workout routine of 5 sets of five squats, deadlifts, or shoulder presses when I walked out of the gym, I felt better than any times I could remember when under the influence of antidepressant medications.

 I was shocked.

-I started to view my squat, press and deadlift workouts as medical intervention, as a natural antidepressant which would not leave me with all of the nightmare side effects I had experienced, like heavy sweats, loss of feeling in my lower extremities, insomnia, hallucinations and worse of all – suicidal ideation.
+I started to view my squat, press, and deadlift workouts as a medical intervention, as a natural antidepressant that would not leave me with all of the nightmare side effects I had experienced, like heavy sweats, loss of feeling in my lower extremities, insomnia, hallucinations and worse of all – suicidal ideation.

 You need to know how to treat depression now.
 Sometimes, you cannot wait for the latest experimental drug to help soothe whatever depression and anxiety you are facing.
 If you have ever had clinical depression, you will know the great sense of relief you have when you are no longer living in that cloud.

-That deep dark place which offers no enjoyment of the world but the opposite.
+That deep dark place that offers no enjoyment of the world but the opposite.
 Constant mental pain with the world.
-To the point that too many people opt out of life altogether, some by becoming fat and isolated, some by moping and sulking and some by suicide when they see no other way out.
+To the point that too many people opt out of life altogether, some by becoming fat and isolated, some by moping and sulking, and some by suicide when they see no other way out.

 Clearly, antidepressants are not doing the trick.
 There are so many antidepressants out there, yet, so much depression.
 What if there is another path how to treat depression?
-Is it not worth to explore this path?
+Is it not worth exploring this path?
 We can help prevent suicidal ideation, or worse, suicide itself.
-As well as helping anyone to build a stronger mind, greater confidence, self esteem and mood.
+As well as helping anyone to build a stronger mind, greater confidence, self-esteem, and mood.
 Besides all of the benefits of strength training for your body.

 Lift Weights to Lift Your Mood

-Not everyone can be helped with medication, such as people who have treatment resistant depression.10)http://www.mayoclinic.org/diseases-conditions/depression/in-depth/treatment-resistant-depression/art-20044324
+Not everyone can be helped with medication, such as people who have treatment-resistant depression.((https://www.mayoclinic.org/diseases-conditions/depression/in-depth/treatment-resistant-depression/art-20044324))

 But I have experienced for myself that there is a way how to treat depression that might not require medications.